How to Play the Ukulele for Kids

 Making music needs to be a pleasant experience, not stuffed with frustration because the sound that comes out is painful to listen to.
 Try to slowly introduce more and more to them, since they are kids and beginners.

-Start with basic stuff like the fret placements, some strum patterns or how to use a tuner.
-Showing musical video lesson should intrigue every beginner and they would like to learn more and more.
+Start with basic stuff like the fret placements, some strum patterns, or how to use a tuner.
+Showing musical video lessons should intrigue every beginner and they would like to learn more and more.

 We encourage every parent and the students to have strict learning times and stick to them.
 Also, do not practice over that time, to let them rest and consume their new knowledge.

 A good example of the practice is to do it daily, but not for long time periods.
 This should be enough for them to learn to play any song in a week or to teach them more lessons on how to play ukulele tunes.

 Have your children practice for not more than an hour.
 If that appears to be lengthy for them as well, shorten it for the span of their attention.
 Children often want playful lessons, so start with kids’ music or find interesting ways to teach them about string names or chord progressions.